 (Update: Thankfully, the weather experts were wrong.
 It didn’t snow nor even rained.
 But Jesus cares about roses and still answers prayers!) 😄

 I don’t know about the area you reside in, but in my region of South Central Pennsylvania (zone 6b), the weather has been most bizarre!
 One day it will feel like Spring while the next is bitter cold.
 Usually, this area gets an average of 25 inches of snow the entire winter.
 But this winter we barely got a dusting until the Blizzard of 2016.
 On that historic date, 28 inches of snow fell in my yard in just one day!
-Prior to that, it was 65 degrees on Christmas Eve – certainly no “White Christmas” for us.
+Prior to that, it was 65 degrees in late December.
 In fact, my rose bushes were still blooming in January!
 Never in my life, or should I say zone, have I seen roses bloom in JANUARY.

 Whether (no pun intended) it’s El Nino or other factors, it’s always difficult to discern when to prune and when to patiently wait.
 Ideally, you want to wait to till any hints of freezing temperatures in your area are no longer a threat.
 Pruning wakes up your sleeping beauties and encourages them to get busy blooming.
 If this process begins and then a freeze stuns them, your rose bushes are at risk of dying or being exposed to other issues.
 Although, if you have an established rose bush, it will probably recover just fine, but ones younger than a year or two in the ground, I would recommend holding off on pruning.
 Better safe than sorry!
 Personally, I find it always tempting on Spring-like days to get out there and clip away, but the lows at night, not to mention a last minute snow fall, could seriously damper the fruits of my labor.